Guruvendra47/Python/Lesson/L3-Conditional_Statements_In_Python.md

-# Conditional Statements in Python — Practical Guide for GitHub
+# Conditional Statements in Python

-A concise, realistic, and original rewrite of your slide content.
-This file is formatted to match the style used in `L2-Everything_About_Operators_And_Data_Type.md`: clear summary, clickable Table of Contents, practical examples, and business-focused use cases.
-Save this as `README.md` in a repo called `conditional-statements-python`.

 ---